hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 You should see the message **"Hello from my custom management command!"** printed to the console.

+**Use cases:**

+1. [x] **Data Import/Export:** Export data from your database to different formats for backup or analysis.
+2. [x] **Database Maintenance:** Implement commands for database maintenance tasks, such as creating database backups, purging old records, or optimizing database tables.
+3. [x] **User Management:** Create custom commands for managing users, such as creating user accounts in bulk, resetting passwords, or deactivating inactive users.
+4. [x] **Content Population:** Populate your database with sample or test data for development and testing purposes using custom commands.
+5. [x] **Cache Management:** Develop commands to clear or refresh your cache to keep your application's data cache up to date.
+6. [x] **API Data Fetching:** Create commands to fetch data from external APIs, update your database with the retrieved data, and perform any necessary data transformations.
+7. [x] **Report Generation:** Generate and distribute reports as PDFs, Excel sheets, or other formats using custom management commands.

 ### Django's Query API
 Here are some examples of how to use Django's Query API:
 - Retrieving all objects from a model: